-The four governing councils that make up the Virginia Tech fraternity and sorority community serve to coordinate and provide structure to the chapters they represent.
-Each governing council is unique in its operation and organization, and serves its chapters according to individual philosophy, purpose, and values.
+Four governing councils make up the Virginia Tech fraternity and sorority community and provide coordination to the chapters they represent.
+Each governing council is unique in its operation and serves its chapters according to it’s own philosophy, purpose, and values.

-- Interfraternity Council (IFC) Virginia Tech’s largest governing council governs 30 chapters of the campus’ traditional majority men’s general fraternal organizations.
-IFC plans and implements various educational and leadership programs for its chapter members, while also providing administrative guidance for policy, procedure, recruitment, academic issues, and governance.
+Interfraternity Council (IFC) is the governing council for 29 of our men’s fraternities, most of which are associated with the North-American Interfraternity Conference (NIC).
+IFC plans and implements various educational and leadership programs for its chapter members, while also providing guidance for policy, procedure, recruitment, academic issues, and governance.

-- Panhellenic Council (PHC) is the governing council responsible for supporting the 12 National Panhellenic Conference chapters at Virginia Tech.
-These groups represent the traditional majority general women’s fraternities and sororities.
-PHC operates on a system of mutual cooperation in order to advance the sorority community in the best way possible.
-The council is responsible for the implementation of educational programming, the coordination of the annual formal sorority recruitment program, leadership development initiatives, and philanthropic and service efforts.
+Panhellenic Council (PHC) is the governing council for the 13 National Panhellenic Conference women’s fraternities and sororities.
+PHC is responsible for the implementation of educational programming, coordination of annual sorority recruitment in January, leadership development initiatives, and philanthropic and service events.